-Several paradigms for multi-classifier systems have been proposed in the literature during the last years.
-Classifier combination approaches can be divided along several dimensions, such as the representational methodology, the use of learning techniques or the architectural methodology [1, 2].
+A. Likas University of Ioannina, Department of Computer Science, Ioannina, Greece methodology [1,2].
 A major issue in the architectural design of multiple classifier systems concerns whether individual learners are correlated or independent.
-The first alternative is usually applied to multistage approaches (such as boosting techniques [3, 4]), whereby specialized classifiers are serially constructed to deal with data points missclassified in previous stages.
-The second alternative advocates the idea of using a committee of classifiers which are trained independently (in parallel) on the available training patterns, and combining their decisions to produce the final decision of the system.
+The first alternative is usually applied to multistage approaches (such as boosting techniques [3,4], whereby specialised classifiers are serially constructed to deal with data points misclassified in previous stages.
+The second alternative advocates the idea of using a committee of classifiers, which are trained independently (in parallel) on the available training patterns, and combining their decisions to produce the final decision of the system.
 The latter combination can be based on two general strategies, namely selection or fusion.
-In the case of selection, one or more classifiers are nominated "local experts" in some region of the feature space (which is appropriately divided into regions), based on their classification "expertise" in that region [5], whereas fusion assumes that all classifiers have equal expertise over the whole feature space.
-A variety of techniques have been applied to implement classifier fusion by combining the outputs of multiple classifiers [1, 6, 7, 8].
+In the case of selection, one or more classifiers are nominated 'local experts' in some region of the feature space (which is appropriately divided into regions), based on their classification 'expertise' in that region [5], whereas fusion assumes that all classifiers have equal expertise over the whole feature space.
+A variety of techniques have been applied to implement classifier fusion by combining the outputs of multiple classifiers [1,6-8].

 The methods that have been proposed for combining neural network classifiers can provide solutions to tasks which either cannot be solved by a single net, or which can be more effectively solved by a multi-net system.
 However, the amount of possible improvement through such combination techniques is generally not known.
-Sharkey [9], and Tumer and Ghosh [10, 11] outline a mathematical and theoretical framework for the relationship between the correlation among individual classifiers and the reduction in error, when an averaging combiner is used.
+Sharkey [9] and Tumer and Ghosh [10,11] outline a mathematical and theoretical framework for the relationship between the correlation among individual classifiers and the reduction in error, when an averaging combiner is used.

 When multiple independent classifiers are considered, several strategies can be adopted regarding the generation of appropriate training sets.
-The whole set can be used by all classifiers [2, 12] or multiple versions can be formed as bootstrap replicates [13].
-Another approach is to partition the training set into smaller disjoint subsets but with proportional distribution of examples of each class [12, 14].
+The whole set can be used by all classifiers [2,12] or multiple versions can be formed as bootstrap replicates [13].
+Another approach is to partition the training set into smaller disjoint subsets, but with proportional distribution of examples of each class [12,14].

 The present work introduces a different approach for building a multi-net classifier system.
 The proposed method is based on partitioning the original data set into subsets using unsupervised learning techniques (clustering) and the subsequent use of individual classifiers for solving the respective learning subtasks.
 A key feature of the method is that the training subsets represent non-disjoint regions that result from input-space clustering.
-This partitioning approach produces a set of correlated "specialized" classifiers which attack a complex classification problem by applying the devide-and-conquer philosophy.
+This partitioning approach produces a set of correlated 'specialised' classifiers, which attack a complex classification problem by applying the divide-and-conquer philosophy.